Watch our Wellness Workshop Video!

 There is no charge to attend a Wellness Workshop.
 Currently places are fully funded by the National Office of Suicide Prevention, the Iris O’Brien Foundation, our wonderful donors and our incredible fundraisers, making our Wellness Workshops accessible to everyone.
 We do suggest a voluntary contribution from participants on the day, but this is by no means obligatory.

-Please check back as we are continually adding dates for upcoming workshops or if you would like us to let you know when we are in your area please ‘ you’d like to register your interest in attending a Wellness Workshop please Click Here and we will keep you informed on upcoming workshops in your community!
+If there the dates or location below don’t suit you – Please check back as we are continually adding dates for upcoming workshops or if you would like to register your interest in attending a Wellness Workshop please Click Here and we will keep you informed on upcoming workshops in your community!

 |Date||County||Location||How to book|